-It can even be used with a villain, if you think they're a bit too calm and collected to Kick the Dog
+It can even be used with a villain if you think they're a bit too calm and collected to Kick the Dog for no reason.

 - Many years ago, The Vision was walking through Central Park one night, lost in thought.
 He was wearing a trench coat and hat over his costume, so as to not attract attention.
 A pair of muggers tried to mug him.
 As the narration put it, "They made the mistake of getting his attention".

-- In Star Wars Episode 4, a guy in Mos Eisley threatens Luke and gets his arm cut off by Obi-Wan.
+- In Star Wars Episode IV: A New Hope, a guy in Mos Eisley threatens Luke and gets his arm cut off by Obi-Wan.

-- In Star Trek, Kirk gets a random bar fight with some Starfleet recruits before he joins.
+- In Star Trek (2009), Kirk gets into a random bar fight with some Starfleet recruits before he joins.
 They turn up later as part of the Enterprise's crew and get revenge.

 - In the Swedish film of The Girl With The Dragon Tattoo, Lisbeth gets mugged by some Very Kickable, Punchable, and Bite-able Men.
 Her laptop doesn't survive, but she does.